 A data source is reference object for a data set that is external to the database.
 It consists of the location & connection information to that external source, but doesn't hold the names of any specific data sets/files within that source.
+A data source can make use of a credential object for storing remote authentication information.

-The following data source types are supported:
+The following data source providers are supported:

 Note

-<service_account_name>.blob.core.windows.net
+• Azure: <service_account_name>.blob.core.windows.net

 Data sources perform no function by themselves, but act as proxies for accessing external data when referenced in certain database operations.
-The following operations can make use of data sources:
+The following can make use of data sources:

 Individual files within a data source need to be identified when the data source is referenced within these calls.